s4dr0t1/project-based-tutorials-in-c/README.md

 # Project Based Tutorials in C

-A list of tutorials that work through the creation of small, medium, and large projects in C.
+A list of tutorials that work towards the making of small to large projects in C.

 ## Contents